TheAshwanik/makeitorbreakit/README.md

-#README

-##Make it or Break it
+# Make it or Break it

 Make it or Break it is a web app for making new habits and breaking bad habits.
-Users can set their goals and how often they want to do those habits per week.
-They can also opt in to reminder emails sent out with SendGrid and Heroku Scheduler.
-Their weekly progress is tracked with a progress bar and they can see their long term progress via the calendar.
-There is also a marshmallow character that helps cheer them on towards their goal.
-Users can sign in and sign up using Google Oauth2.
-If they have signed in with Google they can see their step count using the Google Fit API.
+This app came about because I wanted a way to track my habits and have incentive to check-in.

+Features:
+* Sign in and sign up using Google Oauth2
+* Reminder emails sent out with SendGrid and Heroku Scheduler.
+* Weekly progress tracked with a progress bar
+* Long term progress tracked with a calendar
+* Marshmallow character to cheer users on towards their goal
+* See step count using the Google Fit API

 See it deployed at https://makeitorbreakit.herokuapp.com/

-###Technology used
+## Technology used

-This is a Ruby on Rails application using Ruby version 2.4.0
+This is a Ruby on Rails application using
+Ruby (version 2.4.0)
+JavaScript
+SASS
+Scrollmagic
+Database: SQLite 3 in development and PostgreSQL in produciton

-####Gems used
+### Gems used

 * devise
 * simple calendar
 * omniauth-google-oauth2
 * sendgrid-ruby

-#####APIs used
+### APIs used

 * Google Oauth 2
 * Google Fit
 * SendGrid